ppetrovtv/pine_script_docs/source/essential/Sessions_and_time_functions.rst

 -  `timestamp(year, month, day, hour, minute) <https://www.tradingview.com/study-script-reference/v4/#fun_timestamp>`__ ---
    Returns UNIX time of specified date and time.
 Note, there is also an overloaded version with an additional ``timezone`` parameter.

-All these variables and functions return time in **exchange time zone**, except for the ``time`` and ``timenow`` variables which return time in **UTC timezone**.
+All these variables and functions return time in the **exchange time zone**, except for the ``time`` and ``timenow`` variables which return time in **UTC timezone**.